ROCm/omniperf/docs/conceptual/vector-l1-cache.rst

      - Indicates how well memory instructions were coalesced by the :ref:`address processing unit <desc-ta>`, ranging from uncoalesced (25%) to fully coalesced (100%).
-The average number of :ref:`thread-requests <thread-requests>` generated per instruction divided by the ideal number of thread-requests per instruction.
+Calculated as the average number of :ref:`thread-requests <thread-requests>` generated per instruction divided by the ideal number of thread-requests per instruction.